Malaysian Tax Issues for Expatriates and Non-Residents

 6. How Do I Calculate My Tax if I Worked for only 1.5 years

-Income received during your first 182 days will be taxed based on a non-resident flat rate of 26%.
-From 183rd day onward, the tax rate will vary.
+Income received during your first 182 days will be taxed based on a non-resident flat rate of 25%.
+From the 183rd day onward, the tax rate will vary.
 It will be based on the tax table as provided below.

-Since your contract is more than a year, you will be filing your tax return twice, e.g. assessment year 2014 and 2015.
-Your assessment year 2015 will be calculated based on the resident tax rate and the non-resident flat rate of 26% will no longer be applicable.
+Since your contract is more than a year, you will be filing your tax return twice, e.g. the assessment year 2014 and 2015.
+Your assessment year 2015 will be calculated based on the resident tax rate and the non-resident flat rate of 25% will no longer be applicable.

 Resident Individuals Income Tax Rate